tippesi/Atlas-Engine/README.md

 #### Excisting project using the engine
 There exist two options:
 - You can use the engine as a Gradle subproject.
-- You can compile the engine and all dependencies as a static library (note that some dependencies also have dynamic libraries).
-Therefore set the project property to **ATLAS_BUILD_LIBRARY**.
+- You can use the engine as a CMake subproject.
+Just copy the **./platform** folder to the folder of the CMake root project.
+In the **./platform/android/app/src/main/java/com/atlasengine/app** file add the root library name and load the project with Android Studio.
+The CMake project has to be compiled as a shared library.
+Make sure that the path to your data in the asset directory is correct.
 ### CMake options
 - **ATLAS_BUILD_LIBRARY** Build project as library
 - **ATLAS_BUILD_SHARED** Force project to be build as a shared library